andyzhp234/Stable-e-commerce/README.md

 - Scroll animations for better user experiences
 - Lazy Load Image to improve the page's loading time
 - Loading skeletons
-- All Product Images are store in AWS S3 Private Bucket and
+- All Product Images are store in AWS S3 Private Bucket
 - AWS CloudFront CDN in front of AWS S3 to increase performance by delivering content (images) faster and HTTPs for S3 Images

 ## Technologies